-Cleaning products, chemicals and poisons
+Cleaning products, chemicals, and poisons

 Even common household cleaning products are potentially deadly to our pets.
-With our pet's attention on us as we clean the house it's important that the substances we use and kept safely locked away after we finish.
-While some household cleaners may be labelled as 'natural' or 'environmentally friendly' this does not mean they are safe.
+With our pet's attention on us as we clean the house, it's important that the substances we use and kept safely locked away after we finish.
+While some household cleaners may be labeled as 'natural' or 'environmentally friendly' this does not mean they are safe.
 These types of cleaners can still cause severe reactions should our pets come in contact with them.
 General cleaners such as glass and surface cleaners are usually harmless, but it is still best to keep them out of reach of your pet.

 Common cleaning products and poisons to keep away from pets include:

 - Cleaning products - bleach and detergents are one of the leading causes of pet poisonings

 - Coolant and anti-freeze - due to its sweet smell and taste - causing acute kidney failure

 - Batteries - if chewed its acidic substance can leak out causing burns to your pet's mouth, esophagus, and/or stomach

 - Hand sanitiser contains alcohol which is poisonous to our pets, however, it is rare that pets are poisoned this way due to the amount they would have to ingest

 - Insecticides and pesticides, such as snail and rat bait

 Aria suffered from carbon monoxide poisoning in a house fire